beijingbitcoinmeetup/noded/index.md

 - Using a hosted provider is less ideal than running off your own hardware
 - Running as a root is not recommended
 - Firewall rules have not been considered
-- Using a Ubuntu package is less trusted than building yourself
+- Using a Ubuntu package is less trusted than building from source yourself

 Most importantly **I do not know what I'm doing** - following these steps should be considered REKLESS